Healthiest Low Fructose Fruits For People With Fructose Intolerance

 Watermelon

 Watermelon is an iconic fruit of summer and a favorite of everyone.
 Eating watermelon seems like a treat.
 One bite of watermelon on a hot day of summer feels like heaven.
-Thankfully, they are low on sugar, as it contains 80% water that will keep you hydrated and cool.
+Thankfully, they are low on sugar, as they contain 80% water that will keep you hydrated and cool.

 A cup of watermelon cubes holds less than 7g of sugar, making it a more suitable option for somebody who suffers from fructose malabsorption.
 The glycemic index in watermelon is moderately low and includes essential vitamins like vitamin C, A, and magnesium.